The U.K. housing market, long admired for its resilience and upward trajectory, now faces mounting questions about its stability.

 Estate agents, removal companies, decorators, carpet and furniture stores, and many other businesses dependent on the property market have witnessed declining sales in 2023.
 Their forecasts for the next six months remain bleak, raising concerns about the impact on tax revenues and government funds.

 Property sales figures for the year ending July 31, 2023, show a significant drop compared to the preceding years.
-This situation not only affects households but also impedes the overall recovery of the UK economy.
+This situation affects households and impedes the overall recovery of the U.K. economy.

-The issue extends to the difficulty homeowners face in selling their properties and starting anew due to limited demand.
+The issue extends to homeowners’ difficulty in selling their properties and starting anew due to limited demand.
 First-time buyers also struggle to accumulate sufficient deposits, leaving a void in the market.

-In summary, the potential for a house price crash in the UK is a multifaceted challenge with broader economic implications.
-Government intervention and carefully designed schemes are crucial to address the issue and protect both homeowners and the industries connected to the property market.
+In summary, the potential for a house price crash in the U.K. is a multifaceted challenge with broader economic implications.
+Government intervention and carefully designed schemes are crucial to address the issue.
+And also to protect both homeowners and the industries connected to the property market.

 The Bank of England‘s recent moves on interest rates have been closely monitored.
 Forecasts suggest a significant reduction in the base rate to approximately 3% by late 2025.
 This would mark a substantial decline from the current 5.25%.
-But it still represents a rise-and-fall pattern of interest rates that could be likened to a rocket and a feather.
+But it still represents a rise-and-fall pattern of interest rates.

 Since December 2021, the Bank of England has consistently increased the base rate over 14 consecutive adjustments.
-Market expectations regarding where the base rate will ultimately peak have been ever-shifting, influenced by incoming economic data and factors such as inflation, wage growth, and unemployment.
+Market expectations regarding where the base rate will ultimately peak have been ever-shifting.
+Incoming economic data and factors such as inflation, wage growth, and unemployment will influence them.

 First, anticipated Ofgem utility price cap reductions and other positive factors could push CPI inflation down to about 4.6% in October.
 Second, the service CPI inflation rebound is considered temporary.
 Third, slowing average earnings growth suggests wage growth, a key domestic price pressure indicator, may have peaked.

-Nevertheless, Dales cautions that the UK’s inflation issue is unlikely to resolve swiftly.
+Nevertheless, Dales cautions that the U.K.’s inflation issue is unlikely to resolve swiftly.
 The labor market’s relaxation has gradually, and high inflation expectations persist.
-Consequently, the decrease in core inflation and wage growth is expected to be gradual rather than sudden.
+Consequently, the decrease in core inflation and wage growth may be gradual rather than sudden.

 While it is doubtful that the Bank of England will further increase interest rates, it might not be able to reduce them until late 2024.